Allied Democratic Forces insurgency

-The Allied Democratic Forces insurgency is an ongoing conflict waged by the Allied Democratic Forces (ADF) in Uganda and the Democratic Republic of the Congo (DRC), against the governments of those two countries and the MONUSCO.
+The Allied Democratic Forces insurgency is an ongoing conflict waged by the Islamic State-aligned Allied Democratic Forces (ADF) in Uganda and the Democratic Republic of the Congo (DRC), against the governments of those two countries and the MONUSCO.
 The insurgency began in 1996, intensifying in 2013, resulting in hundreds of deaths.
 The ADF is known to currently control a number of hidden camps which are home to about 2,000 people; in these camps, the ADF operates as a proto-state with "an internal security service, a prison, health clinics, and an orphanage" as well as schools for boys and girls.

 Background

-The ADF was formed by Jamil Mukulu, an ultra conservative Ugandan Muslim belonging to the Tablighi Jamaat group.
-Mukulu was born as David Steven and was baptised as a Catholic, later converting to Islam, adopting a Muslim name and becoming radicalised.
+The ADF was formed by Jamil Mukulu, a far-right Ugandan Muslim belonging to the Tablighi Jamaat group.
+Born David Steven and baptized as a Catholic, Mukulu later converted to Islam, adopting a Muslim name and becoming radicalized.
 He reportedly spent the early 1990s in Khartoum, Sudan, coming into personal contact with Osama bin Laden.

-ADF merged with the remnants of another rebel group, the National Army for the Liberation of Uganda (NALU), during the years following the fall of Idi Amin.
+The ADF merged with the remnants of another rebel group, the National Army for the Liberation of Uganda (NALU), following the fall of Idi Amin.
 ADF-NALU's initial goal was to overthrow Ugandan president's Yoweri Museveni government, replacing it with an Islamic fundamentalist state.
 The group went on to recruit former officers of the Ugandan army, as well as volunteers from Tanzania and Somalia.
-Funded by the illegal mining and logging industries of the Democratic Republic of the Congo, ADF created 15 well organised camps in the Rwenzori Mountains, located in the DRC-Uganda border areas.
+Funded by the illegal mining and logging industries of the Democratic Republic of the Congo, ADF created 15 well organized camps in the Rwenzori Mountains, located in the DRC—Uganda border areas.
 The insurgence remained unaffected by government amnesty and talk efforts, as members married local women.

-According to intelligence sources, ADF has collaborated with al-Shabaab and Lord's Resistance Army.
-Receiving training and logistic support, with limited direct involvement from al-Shabaab's side.
+ADF has collaborated with al-Shabaab and Lord's Resistance Army, receiving training and logistic support, with limited direct involvement from al-Shabaab.
 Other alleged sponsors of the faction include Sudanese Islamist politician Hassan al-Turabi and former DRC president Mobutu Sese Seko.

-Formed in 1989, ADF carried out its first attacks in 1995.
-The conflict gradually intensified, culminating in the 1998 Kichwamba Technical College attack, which left 80 people dead, with 80 more being abducted.
-By 2002, continuous pressure from the Ugandan Army forced ADF to relocate most of its activities into the neighboring Democratic Republic of the Congo.
+The ADF was formed in 1989, gradually intensifying its insurgency.
+By 2002, continuous pressure from the Ugandan army forced the ADF to relocate most of its activities into the neighboring DRC.
 The insurgency continued on a smaller scale until 2013, which marked a resurgence of ADF activity, with the group launching a recruitment campaign along with numerous attacks.